murphy83/YubiKey-Guide/README.md

 # Multiple YubiKeys

+## Restart after aborting GnuPG

+In case you aborted GnuPG via CTRL-C as described above, you may just restart the process with anohter YubiKey plugged in an prepared with your personal information.

+## Restoring your USB-Backup

 If you have additional (e.g. backup) security devices, restore the USB backup and repeat the [Configure Smartcard](#configure-smartcard) steps.

 ```console